We look for a time when movements for justice and restoration spring up in the Church, restoring hope to communities around the world.

 Abigail is a radio producer, writer and speaker.
 She has worked for both independent and BBC Radio.
 Her first documentary, about restorative justice, won a Jerusalem Award.
 As well as making The Hopeful Activists’ Podcast Abigail helps community groups and charities share their stories and finds joy in practicing hospitality.
 She also loves making people laugh, hearing people’s stories and custard.
 She lives in Bradford with her husband and 3 children.

-Rachel is a writer, reader, and deep thinker who loves a good story well-told and gets excited by the potential that digital and social media have to motivate people with God’s heart for justice.
-She previously worked as the Communications Director for Agapé UK, and joined the Hopeful Activists after doing Praxis Labs.
-She’s currently the voice behind our Twitter, Facebook and Instagram profiles, and is in the process of writing her first novel.
+Rachel is a writer, reader, and deep thinker who loves a good story well-told and gets excited by the potential that stories have to motivate people with God’s heart for justice.
+She previously worked in communications for an international Christian charity, and joined the Hopeful Activists after doing Praxis Labs.
+She’s written for our blog (and a few other places!) and keeps our website ticking.

 Sue Willsher,